Intaco/yt-audio-telegram-bot/README.md

 # Prerequisites

-This application expects that you have a `ffmpeg` binary in your environment.
-For Ubuntu you can just write
+This application expects that you have a `ffmpeg` and `youtube-dl` binaries in your environment.
+For Ubuntu you can type
 ```
-$ sudo apt install ffmpeg
+sudo apt install ffmpeg
+sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
+sudo chmod a+rx /usr/local/bin/youtube-dl
 ```

 You also have to create a `config.json` in your executable folder.
 Here is the configuration sample:
 ```
 {